enqueuezero/site/build-up/server-is-not-a-necessity.md

 Above code connects to a file named `example.db` on local disk.
 Then, it executes two statements by running `execute` method on a cursor.
 The `commit` method flushes data on disk.
 The last line of code close the file handle.

-As a library, SQLite is in nature "serverless," [^1]. that is, there is no separate server process.
-You don't need to worry about the data inconsistency due to system crash and power failure (SQLite won't save corrupted data).
-Since every database statement has to be executed on application side, there is no message round-trips over the network.
-The trade-off SQLite made is SQLite will only allow one writer at any instant in time.

-To keep thing simple, SQLite decides to write all data and the data schema into a single file on disk.
+To keep thing simple, SQLite decides to write all data and the data schema into a single file on disk, which means there is no round-trips over the network.
 The storing capacity of SQLite is up to the size of the disk.
 In some ways, SQLite is more like `fopen()` than a database engine, just like ZeroMQ is more like socket than a message queue.
 By bringing all of the SQL semantics into a single local file, SQLite simplified the design of many applications.

-The principle task of SQLite is to evaluate SQL statements.
-To achieve this goal, SQLite has over 200 APIs, but most of the time you would only use only a few.

-* First, you need to open a connection to an SQLite database file by `sqlite3_open()`;
-* Second, you'll execute a SQL statement by `sqlite3_exec() `;
-* Last, once consumed the data, you'll need to close the connection by `sqlite3_close()`.

-In particular, the function `sqlite3_exec()` wraps four internal functions:

-* `sqlite_prepare()` converts SQL string into a *prepared statement* object.
-* `sqlite3_step()` evaluates the statement up until the first row.
-Call this function again and again until the statement is complete.
-SQL statements such as INSERT, UPDATE, DELETE only need one `sqlite3_step()` call.
-* `sqlite3_column()` returns a single column from the result from `sqlite3_step()`.
-* `sqlite3_finalize()` destroy the *prepared statement* object returned by `sqlite_prepare()`.

-Most of the developers only need to understand what is *connection*, what is *prepared statement* and the given core API.
-They're simple and easy to use.
+Finer adjustment to the library is nothing different from calling other API functions.
+Since the library doesn't need to be started, stopped, or configured.
+And there is nothing needs to be done to tell the system operator that SQLite is running.
+There is no need for an administrator to create a running instance or add monitoring checks.
+It just works.

+There is greater danger that a remote service process dies or upgrades to a backward-incompatible version; but it never happens if the source code is released as a library.
+The user of a library can lock down the library version and make the application very stable in production.
+It implies that the responsibility of the software is not up to some other people, other organization, or other services, but the people who needs it.

 Because of its simplicity and wide popularity, many web frameworks also choose SQLite as the default backend for Object-Relational Mapping (ORM).
-People can write code at a higher abstraction level.
-For example, in SQLAlchemy, you can use SQLite just as other database engines.
-It's a wise design because you don't need to launch a database instance when testing the web application.
+For example, when you inititate a Ruby-on-Rails project, you don't need to install MySQL or Postgres in development environment.
+When you execute `rake test`, a command that runs all test cases.
+If you add configuration `database: ":memory:"`, SQLite can even execute data read and write only in memory.

 In short, SQLite is a database in a library form, not in client/server form.
 Such a design greatly brodens the use of SQLite.
 Since it doesn't need administration, it's used in many embedded devices and the internet of things.
 Since it doesn't require network, it's used in many desktop applications and mobile applications.

-## Conventions

-Releasing as a library is often the solution to the principle of "*server is not a necessity*".

-**Good APIs.** Releasing as a library encourages good APIs.
-For the good of the library users, the library should provide APIs that are easy to learn, easy to use, hard to misuse, easy to read, easy to extend.
-The less the library user has to learn how to use the library, the more willingness they want to use it.

-**Zero Configuration.** Releasing as a library encourages zero configuration.
-To be accurate, finer adjustment to the library is nothing different from calling other API functions.
-Since the library doesn't need to be started, stopped, or configured.
-And there is nothing needs to be done to tell the system operator that the library is running.
-There is no need for an administrator to create a running instance or add monitoring checks.
-Some libraries support reading configurations, though it's usually not a restriction.
-The rule of thumb is, it just works.

-**No network round-trip.** No additional server process means no network round-trip when client makes calls.
-All calls are vanilla functions invokes inside the process.
-It tends to get higher performance since the network, in essence, is totally unreliable.

-**The Single Responsibility Principle.** Releasing as a library is affiliated to *the single responsibility principle*; a software should entirely encapsulate its modules, functions and data structures over a single artifact.

-There is greater danger that a remote service process dies or upgrades to a backward-incompatible version; but it never happens if the source code is released as a library.
-The user of a library can lock down the library version and make the application very stable in production.

-If you ever need a message queue, or a database, fine; don't ask me to launch a process or set firewall policies, just use a library.
-It implies that the responsibility of the software is not up to some other people, other organization, or other services, but the people who develops it.
-If there is a change on the underlying message queue or database, you can always safely upgrade the version in your project dependency and fully test it before re-compiling.

-## Further Readings

-This chapter only discusses the library design part of ZeroMQ.
+**Further Readings.** This chapter only discusses the library design part of ZeroMQ.
 If you are interested in learning how various message queue patterns are applied in ZeroMQ, don't miss ZGuide (<https://zguide.zeromq.org>).
 In the article, the author describes the philosophy of ZeroMQ and how to master using ZeroMQ.
 The ZeroMQ chapter in book "The Architecture of Open Source Applications" written by Martin Sústrik is a good supplement for learning the architecture of ZeroMQ.
 In particular, "24.1 Application vs. Library" discusses why ZeroMQ opted for a library design.
 SQLite has a series of well-documented articles on its design and use.
 Check [SQLite Documentation](https://www.sqlite.org/docs.html).

-## Conclusion

-Through some examples, we learned that the principle of "*server is not a necessity*" redefines the problem domains and yields unavoidably to the most extensive solution for developers.
+**Conclusion.** Through some examples, we learned that the principle of "*server is not a necessity*" redefines the problem domains and yields unavoidably to the most extensive solution for developers.
 Opting for library encourages rich client-side development.
 By thinking the problem upside down, such a design makes all library functions living in the application runtime and often ends up to a distributed system with fewer components.
 It allows us to discover and exploit a solution towards the best performance and extendability from the scope of the problem we want to solve.
 Most of the time, people do love simplicity.
 And that is the most valuable treasure we get from this principle.